 When used with a UNION, the ROWS subclause applies to the UNION as a whole and must be placed after the last SELECT.
-If you want to limit the output of one or more individual SELECTs within the UNION, you have two options: either use FIRST/SKIP on those SELECT statements (probably of limited use, as you can't use ORDER BY on individual selects within a union), or convert them to derived tables with ROWS clauses.
+If you want to limit the output of one or more individual SELECTs within the UNION, you have two options: either use FIRST/SKIP on those SELECT statements, or convert them to derived tables with ROWS clauses.